Hero stone: Description

 Hero stones were not always made in honour of a person.
 The Atakur inscription (also spelt Athakur) is one such hero stone.
 It is dated to 939 CE and includes classical Kannada poetic inscription commemorating the death of the favourite hound of Ganga King Butuga II (the hound died fighting a wild boar).

+In Himachal Pradesh, the hero-stones were installed at ponds, fountains, temples, and under fig (pipal) trees.
+They were commissioned by ruling dynasties, Rajput nobles, and Brahmins, with one of the earliest known examples dating to the 13th century kept at Bhuri Singh Museum, Chamba.
+Hero-stones usually were made to commemorate rulers who died without issue.
+Hero-stones continued to be produced in the region until being surmounted by photography in the early 20th century.